cloudrex/drones/README.md

 ## Connection protocol

 Nerd alert!
-Below is the initial protocol that all connections follow.
+Below is the protocol that all connections and interactions follow.

 Legend: